Blasanka/dhamma_content_automation/PRIVACY.md

-## Privacy Policy for ContentCreator
+## Privacy Policy for AutoContentCreator
 ### Effective date: 15 February 2026

 ### 1) About this app
-**ContentCreator** is an automation tool used to publish content to the Facebook Page **The Bulletproof Mind** via the Facebook/Meta API.
+**AutoContentCreator** is an automation tool used to publish content to the Facebook Page **The Bulletproof Mind** via the Facebook/Meta API.

 Posts published by this app may include:
 - Dhamma quotes and short teachings